Dear sisters and brothers in Christ,

 Just as today’s Gospel reminds us that ‘Blessed are those who have not seen, yet have come to believe’.
 That unlike Thomas we don’t need to touch Jesus wounds to know that we are in the presence of the risen Christ, nor to have necessarily hugs and handshakes with each other to know we are loved and respected by others.
 This can be observed in a myriad of ways and to know it in our hearts.

-May you journey well with the risen Christ this week.
+May your journey well with the presence of our risen Lord Jesus this week.

 Rev Cannon Ian Howarth is the Rector of the Anglican Parish of St Paul's Kyneton and St John's Malmsbury and is the team leader of the Central Highlands Cluster.